 Click HERE to download a free sample credit report dispute form.

-If you have reviewed your credit report and disputed the incorrect or fraudulent information, and the credit reporting agency has refused to remove the credit report errors, then you may be entitled to recover money damages.
-Contact Fair Credit Reporting Act attorney Micah Adkins for a free credit report review.
+If you have reviewed your credit report and disputed the incorrect or fraudulent information, and the credit reporting agency has refused to remove the false credit report or background report information, then you may be entitled under federal law to recover money damages.
+Contact Fair Credit Reporting Act attorney Micah Adkins for a free case review.